aws-samples/emr-serverless-samples/README.md

 3. Create an EMR Serverless execution role (replacing `BUCKET-NAME` with the one you created above)

-This role provides both S3 access for specific buckets as well as full read and write access to the Glue Data Catalog.
+This role provides both S3 access for specific buckets as well as read and write access to the Glue Data Catalog.

 ```shell
 aws iam create-role --role-name emr-serverless-job-role --assume-role-policy-document '{